Reporting year 2024

 Number of new plans by establishment type

 Previously, local authorities provided data on the number of new EHC plans where the child or young person was attending through a set list of establishment types.
-From the 2023 data collection, information on the specific establishment has been recorded, with either the Unique Reference Number (URN), UK Provider Reference Number or where neither are applicable, a specific category recorded.
+From the 2023 data collection onwards, information on the specific establishment has been recorded, with either the Unique Reference Number (URN), UK Provider Reference Number or where neither are applicable, a specific category recorded.

 As a result of this change, caution should be taken when comparing across years by establishment types.